MTstateIntroStats/IntroStatTextbook/docs/20-numerical-applications.md

 Important things to note here:

 * You must include `paired = TRUE` in your options, or it will do a two-sample t-test.
-* As with categorical data in Chapter \@ref(inference-cat), if you have a one-sided alternative, you will need to re-run the `t.test()` with a two-sided alternative to get the correct confidence interval
+* As with categorical data in Chapters \@ref(inference-one-prop) and \@ref(inference-two-props), if you have a one-sided alternative, you will need to re-run the `t.test()` with a two-sided alternative to get the correct confidence interval

 Now let's take a look at the output of the call: